IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Design Considerations for My Dual Keyboard Stands.md

 ### Practicality
 {% comment %}**_What value does a double stand provide, that two singular stands do not?_**{% endcomment %}

 A current advantage of my design is the small form-factor; people can now keep two keyboards in a space which would normally only fit one.
-I believe that it's important for me to consider the end-user's use-case, and I should try to accommodate their needs where possible.
+I believe it's important for me to consider the end-user's use-case, and I should try to accommodate their needs where possible.
 While there isn't a standard size for a shelf, by keeping my design small, I open up more opportunities for spaces which can fit my Double Stand.
 The Double Stand has a depth of 20cm, which is as compact as I could get without too many compromises.

 ---